Constellation Logo Constellation Logo skip to main content

 When it comes to figuring out what it costs to charge an electric car, the bottom line is tied to what you pay for electricity.

-How an electric vehicle works is that the engine runs on power stored in a battery.
+How an electric vehicle works is that the motor runs on power stored in a battery.
 You charge the battery and the car goes until the battery runs out of power.
 You will pay for the electricity you use to charge your battery.

 You can estimate the cost to charge your EV by first finding the rate you pay for electricity.
 If you have a fixed rate contract, calculating your charging cost is straightforward.
 If your rate varies, your charging costs will similarly vary.
 If your rate isn’t on your bill, you can divide the kWh used by the total on your bill to get your kWh rate.
 Rates vary between around 10 cents in Idaho to 32 cents in Hawaii, with a national average of around 14 cents.